 Toyota Camry vs Nissan Altima

-Both contenders in our Toyota Camry vs Nissan Altima comparison are impressive, but the 2018 Toyota Camry is superior overall.
-Come to Ron Hibbard Toyota and see for yourself everything the new Camry can offer.
-We invite all our local Nashville, Gallatin and Madison drivers to take a look.
-Our friendly team is happy to offer all the knowledge and help you need.
-Visit us or call (615) 230-9000 to schedule your test drive today!
+Both contenders in our Toyota Camry vs. Nissan Altima comparison are impressive, but the Toyota Camry is superior overall.
+Come to Ron Hibbard Toyota and see for yourself everything the Camry can offer.
+We invite all of our drivers near Nashville, Gallatin, and Madison to take a look.
+Contact us to schedule your test drive today!

 *2019 Toyota Camry Fuel Economy: 2019 EPA-estimated 29 city/41 highway/34 combined mpg for Camry.
 Actual mileage will vary.